DanielSchaffer/webpack-babel-multi-target-plugin/README.md

 is being used, the script tags are updated to use the appropriate `type="module"` and `nomodule` attributes.

+### Blind Targeting
+In some circumstances, such as lazy-loaded routes and modules with Angular, Vue, and ES6 dynamic imports, it may not be possible to determine the entry point of a module.
+In these cases, the plugin will assign the module a target on its own.
+It does this by creating an array of the targets, and removing and assigning one target each time it encounters a given resource.

+If you encounter a `BlindTargetingError` while attempting to use this plugin, please create an issue with a simple reproduction.

 ## Benefits

 * Automatically sets up your index HTML files with both "modern" and